 Life before diagnosis of multiple sclerosis

 I was diagnosed with multiple sclerosis in 1995 but my journey started much earlier.
-In 1972 when I was nearly 18 I was in the pub having some beers with a couple of friends.
+In 1972, only 18, I was in the pub having some beers with a couple of friends.
 Suddenly I had the urge to go to the loo but when I went nothing happened.
 I didn’t think anything of it at the time.
 This was the beginning of my life before diagnosis of multiple sclerosis.

 Advance to 1979

 I was working in Christies South Kensington, the auctioneers.
 I used to be an auctioneer’s clerk for the silver department.
-Very important, during the sale I sat up on the podium next to the auctioneer.
+During the auction I sat up on the podium next to the auctioneer.
 It was my job to write up the bills as the auction progressed It was the day of the silver sale; there I was on the podium in my suit trying to look very important.

 The auctioneer reached lot 99